-• Pay - The gender pay gap for KCC is significantly below the national average, which is positive - 12.0% v 17.3% respectively.
-The difference is explained by the higher proportion of men in the upper middle and upper pay quartiles, although there is a higher proportion of women in all quartiles.

-- Bonus This has a broad definition within the scope of gender pay gap reporting requirements and KCC does not operate a traditional bonus scheme.
-As can be seen from the figures, only a small proportion of the workforce received these payments and the data needs to be interpreted carefully because of this.
-For example, by excluding payments above £500 the mean bonus pay gap reduces to 5.6%.
-This highlights the need to be cautious when interpreting the results and drawing conclusions as the numbers of people receiving a bonus is low.
-Comparing the figures with 2018 shows that there is a decrease in the number of both males and females receiving a bonus. - Gender distribution The proportion of women to men across KCC is c77% v 23% respectively.
-Within the lower half of the organisation the balance is further in favour of women, however the proportion changes by around 10% within the upper quartile.
-There is therefore still a significantly greater proportion of women in each of the pay quartiles.
+- Pay The gender pay gap for KCC is significantly below the national average, which is positive 12.7% v 15.5% respectively.
+The difference is explained by the higher proportion of men in the upper middle and upper pay quartiles, although there is a higher proportion of women in all quartiles. - Bonus This has a broad definition within the scope of gender pay gap reporting requirements and KCC does not operate a traditional bonus scheme.
+As can be seen from the figures, only a small proportion of the workforce received these payments, and the data needs to be interpreted carefully because of this.
+For example, by excluding payments above £1,000 (3% of bonuses paid) the mean bonus pay gap reduces to 15.3%.
+This highlights the need to be cautious when interpreting the results and drawing conclusions as the numbers of people receiving a bonus is low. - Gender distribution The proportion of women to men across KCC is c.79% v 21% respectively.
+Within the lower half of the grading structure the balance is towards women, however the proportion changes by around 10% within the upper quartile.
+There is, therefore, still a significantly greater proportion of women in each of the pay quartiles.
 This may help explain why the KCC mean gender pay gap is lower than the national average.
+The median gender pay gap has increased this year due to a higher proportion of women starting within the organisation.
+It is KCC policy for staff to be appointed at the minimum of the grade unless there are exceptional reasons to appoint higher.
+The number of women included in the calculation this year has risen by 146 whereas the number for men has fallen by 4.
+This is illustrated in the Lower Quartile gender ratio figures which have increased by 1% for women compared to last year.